shanecandoit/CellCanvas/README.md

-# CellChain
+# CellCanvas

-CellChain is a simple, spreadsheet-like desktop application written in Go using Ebiten.
+CellCanvas is a simple, spreadsheet-like desktop application written in Go using Ebiten.
 It presents a large canvas composed of movable panels; each panel contains a grid of cells you can navigate and edit.
 It's designed as a lightweight, interactive demo showcasing how to build UI-like layouts and editable grids.

 **Status:** Minimal prototype — focused on core navigation and editing on a large canvas.